-When it comes to hydrotherapy and sore muscle relief, heart health, and stress reduction the key factor is to listen to your body.
+When it comes to hydrotherapy benefits and sore muscle relief, heart health, and stress reduction, the key factor is to listen to your body.
 We hope these tips and insights help you find relief, but they are not intended to replace your doctor’s advice.
 For instance, if you are pregnant we recommend consulting your physician to get the safety recommendations surrounding hot tubbing while pregnant.

 Did you enjoy this post?
 Share it with your friends on Facebook, Twitter, Instagram or Pinterest.

 What ideas do you have?
 If we’ve missed something you think should be included, tell us about it in the comments below.

 Cheung, B M Y et al. “Randomised Controlled Trial Of Qigong In The Treatment Of Mild Essential Hypertension”.
 J Hum Hypertens 19.9 (2005): 697-704.
 Web.